Skip to main content

 When you think of physical therapy, you might think of treatment for sports-related injuries or rehabilitation after joint replacement surgeries.
-But physical therapists also partner with women throughout the lifespan to help them prevent and manage women's health issues?
+But physical therapists also partner with women throughout their lifespan to help them prevent and manage women's health issues?

 Here are four common ways that physical therapists help to advance women's health: